 After Terry and Ken’s departure in 1980, the dojo was established under Chris Jordan and Paul Kang, both of whom joined Bond Street as students of Terry Sensei and Ken Sensei in the 1970s.
-Today, Chris Jordan Sensei leads us as our Chief Instructor.

 Bond Street Dojo (incorporated as New York Aikido Society, Inc.) is a not-for-profit organization established as a place for learning and practice of the martial art of aikido.
 We are governed by a board of directors elected from and by the membership.

 Bond Street Dojo is a member of the Aikido Schools of Ueshiba (ASU), under the guidance of Mitsugi Saotome Shihan.
 Our instructors and members have studied with many teachers, and often incorporate their own unique experiences into our curriculum.

 Students of all ranks, ability levels and backgrounds are welcome to join us.
 We also host instructors from various schools of aikido and related martial arts to expand our knowledge and range of technique.